How Do GPS Pet Trackers Work (Australia-wide Coverage)

 Garmin™ Pet Tracker (Radio Frequency)

-GARMIN ASTRO 430 GPS WITH T5 COLLAR
+GARMIN GPS PET COLLAR

 Sold on Ebay and Amazon Australia